-- Heat pressure cooker with oil, add cumins, pepper, curry leaves, ginger and fry for 30 sec.
+- Heat pressure cooker with oil, add cumins, pepper, curry leaves, chopped ginger and fry for 30 sec.

-- Now add water, salt, turmeric and bring them to a boil.
+- Now add water, salt & turmeric and bring to a boil.

 - Finally add millets & lentils and pressure cook them (simmer for 8 min after bringing to high pressure).

-- When the pressure is released, add a teaspoon of ghee (optional) & mash with the back of a ladle.
+- When the pressure is released, mash with the back of a ladle and pour a teaspoon of ghee (optional) to enhance the flavour.

-- Serve hot millet pongal with coconut chutney & sambar (optional).
+- Serve hot millet pongal with coconut chutney or/and sambar.

-- Please be careful with pressure cooking time as well as water & oil measurement; even a small change in them makes huge difference.
+- We need to strictly follow the pressure cooking time as well as water & oil measurement; even a small change in them makes a huge difference.

 - I used sunflower oil here.
 You can make this pongal rich by mixing equal portions of ghee (clarified butter) & neutral oil.